heypran/easy-console/README.md

 ec.history();
 ```

-Dont want to clutter the console with log output, just use silent log feature.
+Don't want to clutter the console with log output, just use silent log feature.

 ```